HumanCompatibleAI/ranking-challenge/examples/models/README.md

 ## Generating fake data

 There is a fake data generator in `fake.py`.
-If you run it, it will print some.
-You can also import it
+If you run it directly it'll print some.
+You can also import it and run `fake_request()` or `fake_response()`.
+Take a look at the test for a usage example.

 ## More